Divorce Without A Lawyer Can Have Consequences

 Just because your case is not in court, does not mean that you will not benefit from having a lawyer.
 From beginning to end, there are several ways that you will benefit from having a lawyer.

 First, even before litigation is commenced, a lawyer can assist you in arriving at a comprehensive Agreement.
 While it is impossible to imagine every parenting scenario that may arise, having a comprehensive Agreement in place that focuses primarily on the child(ren’s) best interests will go a long way to avoiding disputes in the future.
 The more issues that can be resolved or addressed in your Agreement, the less likely that conflict will arise in the future.

 Second, a lawyer will explain what your Agreement/settlement actually means and how it may affect you in the future.
 It is important that you are aware of the implications of your Agreement.
 For example, it is common for Agreements to include dispute resolution mechanisms to deal with parenting issues that may arise, but it is important to understand exactly what that process entails and whether it is right for you.
 Are you okay with having an arbitrator resolve future parenting issues?
 Or would you prefer to engage in other methods of dispute resolution, such as mediation, using a parenting co-ordinator, joint counselling and/or negotiations through lawyers?
-Regardless of your preference, understanding your Agreement and the implications it will have on you in the future, before you sign it, is essential.
+Regardless of your preference of getting a divorce without a lawyer, understanding your Agreement and the implications it will have on you in the future, before you sign it, is essential.